 The coolest park in Sapporo, even when there's no snow!

 The expansive park is one of Sapporo’s most famous attractions hosting Japan’s largest snow festival, as well as being home to the Sapporo TV Tower.
-Stretching from the TV tower and up to the Maruyama neighborhood —a total of 1.5 km—the park is located right in the city center.
+Stretching from the TV tower up to the Maruyama neighborhood —a total of 1.5 km—the park is located right in the city center.
 Taking a stroll here is an excellent way to see downtown Sapporo.

-Odori park is a popular picnic and relaxation spot, serving both locals and visitors.
-Whether it’s a romantic picnic or salarymen having their lunch, the chilled vibe on a summer day, makes the park an excellent choice for breaks from city sightseeing.
+Odori Park is a popular picnic and relaxation spot, serving both locals and visitors.
+Whether it’s a romantic picnic or salarymen having their lunch, the chilled vibe on a summer day is perfect for breaks from city sightseeing.

-The park is host to millions of visitors from all over the world in February, when the Sapporo Snow Fest transforms the area into a snow haven.
-Massive snow and ice installations, as well as winter activities and warm foods are also part of the fun.
+The park is host to millions of visitors from all over the world in February when the Sapporo Snow Fest transforms the area into a snow heaven.
+Massive snow and ice installations, as well as winter activities and warm foods, are part of the fun.

-When summer comes, the annual Odori Beer Garden is held in late July.
-Sapporo is a city known for craft beer, and all of Sapporo’s beer lovers gather to enjoy the biggest beer event in Japan.
-This festival showcases beer from Sapporo’s own breweries, as well as international brands.
+Speaking of beer, the annual Odori Beer Garden is also held here in late July.
+Sapporo is a city known for craft beer and beer lovers from around the world gather to enjoy the biggest beer event in Japan.
+We wouldn’t expect anything less from the sister-city of Munich, Germany.

 In the area

-Odori Park is located next to the Sapporo TV tower and the Sapporo Clock Tower.
-The Former Hokkaido Government Office, also known colloquially as the Red Brick Office, is a short walk away.
+Odori Park is located next to the Sapporo TV Tower and the Sapporo Clock Tower.
+The Former Hokkaido Government Office, known colloquially as the Red Brick Office, is a short walk away.
 Check out its beautiful American neo-baroque architecture and historical exhibits.

-Department stores and high fashion boutiques, restaurants, and cafes can be found are next to the park.
-A very popular spot to try out these regional specialities is the upscale buffet restaurant at the Sapporo Grand Hotel, also located near the park.
-The bustling nightlife of Susukino nearby, makes the park an even more popular meeting spot.
-As you can see, visitors can fit in a lot of activities by staying close to Odori Park.
+An array of department stores, high fashion boutiques, restaurants, and cafes can be found are next to the park.
+A very popular spot to try out regional specialties is the upscale buffet restaurant at the Sapporo Grand Hotel, also located near the park.
+The bustling nightlife of nearby Susukino makes the park an even more popular meeting spot.